linuxdeepin/deepin-manual/manual-assets/professional/deepin-terminal/en_US/index.md

 #### Upload Files ####

 1. On the Remote Management panel, select one server to log in.
-2. On the Terminal interface, right-click to select **Upload file**.
+2. On the Terminal interface, right-click and select **Upload file**.
 3. Select the file to be uploaded in the pop-up window.
 4. Click **Upload** and the file will be uploaded to the remote server.